If you have decided to sell your home, the first step you need to take is to accurately estimate the value of your home.

 If the majority of the people in your neighborhood and locality are looking to sell their homes, then buyers have more options.
 This drives your home’s value down.
 Similarly, if more people are looking to move into your locality and want to buy, then there’s a greater chance of your home selling easily.

-Local newspaper property sections can help you understand demand and supply dynamics and determine an accurate estimate of the market value of your house.
+Local website listings of properties in your area can help you understand demand and supply dynamics and determine an accurate estimate of the market value of your house.

 Recently Sold Homes

-Sometimes just making subjective calls based on newspapers ads is not enough.
+Sometimes just making subjective calls based on listings is not enough.
 You need to see if you can gather information about recent house sales in your area.
 Check online on local government or real estate websites.
 You may also take help from a local top real estate agent.

 A Sales Comparison Approach is commonly used to value residential real estate.
 It is a relative price method to value similar houses within the same locality over a given time period.
 Moreover, it will help you determine the average price per footage in your area.